srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 ### Rack Proxy -> fail

-We basically needed a reverse proxy so that an app could do its thing within its own routes but also be able to transfer the over to another app.
-For example, when a user logs into the website they are on the authentication app (at '/' route) but after they log in they ger redirected to '/dashboard', which is the dashboard / frontend app.
+We basically needed a reverse proxy so that an app could do its thing within its own routes but also be able to transfer the user over to another app.
+For example, when a user logs into the website they are on the authentication app (at '/' route) but after they log in they get redirected to '/dashboard', which is the dashboard app.
 The auth app needs to be able to do this:

 ```
 redirect_to '/dashboard'
 ```

-Our first attempt was to set up an entirely different app that solely runs a RackProxy and routes every request to the proper app depending on the routes.
+Our first attempt was to set up an entirely different app that solely runs a Rack::Proxy and routes every request to the proper app depending on the routes.
 We got something going with the below server:

 ```